cfs-for-review/CFS-for-review/README.md

 ## Test Result
 We first printed the mount points for Ext4, XFS and CFS, and then start pjdfstest, respectively.
 ![](https://github.com/cfs-for-review/CFS-for-review/blob/main/figures/ext4_xfs_cfs.png)
-The results shows that both Ext4 and CFS passed all 8832 testcases, while XFS failed 2 test cases.
+The results show that both Ext4 and CFS passed all 8832 testcases, while XFS failed 2 test cases.

-We additionally evaluate the CephFS, the result shows that it failed 237 test cases.
+We additionally evaluate the CephFS, and the result shows that it failed 237 test cases.
 ![](https://github.com/cfs-for-review/CFS-for-review/blob/main/figures/cephfs.png)